Here’s what’s in the new proposed lease and development deal for the Orioles

 Rent and taxes

-The current lease and the initial extension has the team paying rent on a sliding scale based on a formula.
+The current lease and the initial extension have the team paying rent on a sliding scale based on a formula.

 If the development plans go through, the Orioles could switch to a model similar to the Ravens.
 Under that model, the Orioles would no longer directly pay rent to the state.
 Instead, they would take on responsibility for routine operations and maintenance that currently are handled by state employees.
 The agreement would protect the jobs of the employees who currently do that work.